 for concerns raised by current and graduating students.
 This work will be completed this spring semester.

-already begun and include meetings with the faculty, staff, and student senates and their leaders.
+move us forward.
+These dialogues have already begun and include meetings with the faculty, staff, and student senates and their leaders.

-Know Your New School
+Know Our New School

 It’s important for everyone at The New School to have a fundamental understanding of how our university operates in order for this work to succeed.
 You’ll find much of this information throughout our website; this page brings it together in one place.